Fair Credit Reporting Act

 The Fair Credit Reporting Act (FCRA), 15 U.S.C. § 1681 et seq., is federal legislation enacted to promote the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.
-It was intended to shield consumers from the willful and/or negligent inclusion of erroneous data in their credit reports.
+It was intended to shield consumers from the willful or negligent inclusion of erroneous data in their credit reports.
 To that end, the FCRA regulates the collection, dissemination, and use of consumer information, including consumer credit information.
-Together with the Fair Debt Collection Practices Act (FDCPA), the FCRA forms the foundation of consumer rights law in the United States.
 It was originally passed in 1970, and is enforced by the U.S. Federal Trade Commission, the Consumer Financial Protection Bureau, and private litigants.

 History

 Before standardization of credit scoring, statements of character were integral to credit reports well into the 1960s.
 With credit reports containing probing details about personality, habits, and health, in the hearings on the Fair Credit Reporting Act lawmakers were troubled that individuals were helpless to clear up errors.